€ No half measures

-Yorkshire is a part of the British Empire that adopted the system of imperial units or the imperial system first defined in the British Weights and Measures Act of 1824.
+Yorkshire was a part of the British Empire that adopted the system of imperial units or the imperial system first defined in the British Weights and Measures Act of 1824.
+Unfortunately the EU tried to confuse the rest of the United Kingdom with a Napoleonic measurement system.

 The most precise measurement of the Imperial Standard Yard is 0.914398416 metres or one stride as I was taught.
 The Metropolitan police HQ is to be renamed New Scotland 0.914398416 metres under EEC rules or New Scotland Murdoch Mansions under Aussie rules.